 Students should go to Strategies for Learning Remotely on the Teaching & Learning Continuity website for information about the shift to online learning.
 Also see Frequently Asked Questions on that site.
 In addition, students can visit the Tech Den to learn about technology to meet their academic needs.

-Learn more about WashU IT Services for the fall semester.
+Learn more about WashU IT Services for the spring semester.

 What if I don’t have internet at home or my internet is too slow?